Clark Capital’s Economic Gauges

 All Cap Core U.S. Equity

-- Technology and its large-cap components continue to dominate both the performance and weight of the portfolio.
-Technology remains the largest sector weight in the strategy at 24.5%.
+- Albeit underweight to the benchmark, Information Technology remains the largest sector weight in the strategy at 22.5%.

 High Dividend Equity